-We base our analysis on loan-by-loan data as of June 30, 2016.
+We base our analysis on loan-by-loan data as of Feb.
+10, 2017.

-The cover pool will comprise loans secured by first-lien mortgages inscriptions over residential properties in Belgium and/or mortgage mandates to create mortgages, as well as a small proportion of Belgian government bonds for liquidity purposes.
-Approximately 10% of the cover pool is secured by buy-to-let properties.
+The cover pool comprises loans secured by first-lien mortgages inscriptions over residential properties in Belgium and/or mortgage mandates to create mortgages, as well as a small proportion of Belgian government bonds for liquidity purposes.
+Approximately 15% of the cover pool is secured by buy-to-let properties or second homes.
 In addition, approximately 1% of loans in the cover pool are to BNPP Fortis' employees.
 We consider that if the issuer becomes insolvent, these borrowers would offset their mortgage loan against any amounts due to them by their employer and have assumed a full set-off of these loans.